-At the end of S2, pupils will select subjects they with to specialise in for National Qualifications.
+At the end of S2, pupils will select subjects they with to specialise in and will continue to follow the Broad General Education curriculum in these areas.
+In the later stages of the year they will begin to move towards work for their National Qualifications in these subjects.
 All pupils continue with the core subjects of English, Maths, PSE, PE and RMPS.